 Too many of Minnesota's children are not prepared for kindergarten.
 Parent Aware gives you the tools and information to find the best quality child care and early education for your child.
 Search more than 12,000 programs by quality rating, location, schedule and more on the website.

-Notices are coming to many Medical Assistance and MinnesotaCare enrollees.
+Notices are coming to many Medical Assistance members.
 Yours may say coverage was renewed automatically; you don’t have to do anything unless you have a change to report.
 Or you may have to return a form within 30 days to keep your coverage.
-Or you may need to renew your coverage in MNsure.
 See the Member services page for more information.

 Fraud costs all of us.
 Help stop provider and public assistance fraud.